BCusack/crypto-agency/README.md

 - Parallel market analyst and position manager agents backed by Gemini 2.5 Pro
 - Shared in-memory session + memory services for contextual continuity
 - MCP toolset connection to a Bybit MCP server for live market data
+- AgentOps telemetry for tracing and reliability insights
 - Supervisor agent that combines specialist outputs into an actionable briefing

 ### Prerequisites